vuejs/rfcs/active-rfcs/0000-router-dynamic-routing.md

 }
 ```

-What is present in RouteRecordNormalized is yet to be precised but contains at least all existing properties from a RouteRecord, some of them normalized (like `components` instead of `component` and an `undefined` name)
+What is present in RouteRecordNormalized is yet to be decided, but contains at least all existing properties from a RouteRecord, some of them normalized (like `components` instead of `component` and an `undefined` name).

 # Drawbacks